Education in the United Kingdom: Entry qualifications

 In 2023, most students who sat for GCSEs undertook 9 subjects.
 In 2023, the most common combination of three subjects that was undertaken by students included: 1) English Language, 2) English Literature and 3) Mathematics, with 61.2% of students studying these three subjects in combination.

 Sitting the exam represents the end of 11 years of mandatory education.
-A General Certificate of Secondary Education (GCSE), or Higher in Scotland, is awarded for each subject passed and World Education Services issues a high school diploma after the evaluation of a minimum of three GCSEs.
+A General Certificate of Secondary Education or National 5 in Scotland, is awarded for each subject passed and World Education Services issues a high school diploma after the evaluation of a minimum of three GCSEs.
 Pre-university education in the United Kingdom is a two-year senior secondary programme that leads to a new round of examinations, the General Certificate of Education, Advanced Level (A-levels), or the Advanced Highers in Scotland.
 As with the GCSE, students who sit for the exam choose the subjects and the number of advanced examinations.
 In 2022, students who sat for A-Levels averagely undertook 2.64 subjects.
 WES awards undergraduate credit based on the nature and number of subjects passed.
 Each university has their own set of admission policies and the minimum entry requirements for each particular higher education programme that they offer.
 The A-Level is an entry qualification for universities in the United Kingdom and many other universities across the world.
 Students that are interested in pursuing higher education will usually enrol in pre-university and further education programmes.